Syncfusion AI Assistant

 Run the PDF Viewer web service

-Download the sample from the web service sample in GitHub.
+1. Download the web service sample from GitHub:

-Navigate to the appropriate subfolder based on your .NET version:
+2. Navigate to the appropriate folder based on your .NET version:

 dotnet restore